MostAwesomeDude/construct/docs/meta.rst

 >>> st.parse(b"\x04\abcdef\x00\x00\x00\x00")
 Container(type='STRING')(data=b'\x07bcdef')

-When the condition is not found in the switching table, and a default construct is not given, an exception is raised (SwitchError).
+When the key is not found in the switching table, and a default construct is not given, an exception is raised (SwitchError).
 In order to specify a default construct, set default (a keyword argument) when creating the Switch.
 Note that default is a construct, not a value.

 >>> st = Struct(
 ...     "type" / Byte,